 ^{}This figure is an estimate as mch's accounts for 2010-11 were not finalised when this report was produced mch realises that donating time can be more valuable than money.
 Consequently, we have volunteered our time to a wide range of projects.
-This year the bulk of our volunteering time was spent mentoring a young entrepreneur in Jordan to develop his business as a means of helping his community out of poverty.
-This voluntary role was conducted through the mentoring charity Mowgli (www.mowgli.org.uk).
-Additional pro bono time was spent assisting at a local nursery school.
+This year the bulk of our volunteering time was spent mentoring and advising senior managers within the sector.